7 Rules for Creating Gorgeous UI — Part 2 (Updated for 2019)

 - Beautiful Google web fonts.
 This is an awesome showcase of how good Google Fonts can look.
 I’ve returned to this simple page for inspiration at least a dozen times.

-- Typekit.
-If you are on Adobe Creative Cloud (i.e. subscription Photoshop or Illustrator, etc.), then you have free access to a ton of amazing fonts.
-And yes, Proxima Nova is included.
+- Adobe Fonts.
+If you are on Adobe Creative Cloud (i.e. subscription Photoshop or Illustrator, etc.), then you have free access to a ton of professional fonts.
+Even better than what I recommended above: Proxima Nova, Adelle Sans, DIN, Freight Text, and more.

 Rule 7: Steal like an artist